alexbfree/thesis/src/chapter-7.md

 - _**Learn & Discover**_ (CI): In this quadrant, individuals, researchers, activists and other stakeholders work in groups to understand data attitudes and user needs, and to gain collective knowledge of data collection and usage practices which are sometimes hidden.
 - _**Defend & Create**_ (CE): In this quadrant, activists work to ensure current HDR capabilities are not eroded, while researchers, designers, technologists and social innovators design and create new technologies, operating models, organisations and interface designs, the structures enabling a world with better HDR.
 Given the majority of the opportunities for change identified in this chapter occur in this quadrant, this quadrant will be further subdivided into four different types of activity:
-  - Defend the Status Quo and Push Back
+  - Defend the Status Quo and Push for Compliance
   - Create New Structures and Systems
   - Create New Information Interfaces
   - Create New Capabilities